Bruises after a fall are usually harmless, but seek medical help if swelling, severe pain, or unusual symptoms appear.

 | Bruising Location Impacted Area | Abrasions on limbs/trunk common | Bruising near eyes/head with neurological symptoms |

-| Bruise Duration | Takes ~1-2 weeks to fade completely | Persistent beyond two weeks without improvement |
+| Bruise Duration | Takes about 1–2 weeks to fade completely | Not improving after about two weeks or continuing to enlarge |

-| Affected Individual Factors | No underlying conditions; not on blood thinners | Elderly/patients on anticoagulants/bleeding disorders |
+| Affected Individual Factors | No underlying conditions; not on blood thinners | Elderly/patients on anticoagulants or antiplatelet drugs/bleeding disorders |

 The Importance of Monitoring Bruises Over Time After Falls